Purdue Pharma’s Strong Track Record of

 - Our RxREACTS program provides training on abuse detection and deterrence to physicians, pharmacists, and allied healthcare professionals, and our Law Enforcement Liaison & Education (LELE) department provides similar training to law enforcement at the state and local levels.

 - RxPATROL® (Pattern Analysis Tracking Robberies and Other Losses) is the first and only national database that tracks, analyzes, and provides information on pharmacy crime to law enforcement and retail pharmacies.
-Created by Purdue in May 2003, RxPATROL® now has approximately 12,000 registered users and helps law enforcement solve pharmacy crimes, and educates pharmacy owners on how they can protect themselves, their businesses, and their customers.
+Created by Purdue in May 2003, RxPATROL® now has more than 13,600 registered users and helps law enforcement solve pharmacy crimes, and educates pharmacy owners on how they can protect themselves, their businesses, and their customers.

 - We sponsor the National Association of Drug Diversion Investigators (NADDI) Law Enforcement Grant program, which provides additional resources to law enforcement to help combat prescription drug abuse and diversion.

-- We support the Partnership for Drug Free Kid’s Medicine Abuse Project that consists of a toll-free hotline (Spanish and English) for parents to receive advice, guidance, and resources to help support their children who may be addicted to prescription drugs.
+- We support the Partnership for Drug Free Kids’ Medicine Abuse Project that includes a toll-free hotline (Spanish and English) for parents to receive advice, guidance, and resources to help support their children who may be addicted to prescription drugs.

 PRESCRIPTION DRUG MONITORING

-Purdue was the first pharmaceutical company to advocate for the use of PDMPs in states across the country.
+Purdue was the first pharmaceutical company to advocate for the use of Prescription Drug Monitoring Programs (PDMPs) in states across the country.

-- We provided a $3 million grant to help form a private/public partnership with the Commonwealth of Virginia to enhance its PDMP and help integrate the use of its data into the regular workflow of doctors and nurses.
+- We provided a $3.1 million grant to help form a public-private partnership with the Commonwealth of Virginia to enhance its PDMP and help integrate the use of its data into the regular workflow of doctors and nurses.
 The grant allows the Virginia Department of Health Professions to connect the state PDMP with electronic health records used by doctors and pharmacies.

-- We recently announced a partnership with Project Lazarus and Safe Kids North Carolina through the North Carolina Disposal Initiative (NCDI) by supporting state-wide medicine disposal activities as well as conducting systematic research to evaluate the impact of community-based prevention programs on opioid-related overdoses, abuse, and diversion.
+- In 2017, we announced a partnership with Project Lazarus and Safe Kids North Carolina to support state-wide medicine disposal activities and conduct systematic research to evaluate the impact of community-based prevention programs on opioid-related overdoses, abuse, and diversion.

-- We provided a $1 million grant to the National Association of Boards of Pharmacy (NABP) with a grant to establish PMP InterConnect, a system to help states share prescription data to help deter doctor-shopping across state lines, and is now used in over 40 states.
+- We provided a $1 million grant to the National Association of Boards of Pharmacy (NABP) with a grant to establish PMP InterConnect, a system to help states share prescription data to help deter doctor-shopping across state lines, now used in more than 40 states.

 - We developed the Researched Abuse, Diversion and Addiction-Related Surveillance (RADARS®) System to measure rates of abuse, misuse, and diversion across the nation.
 RADARS® now operates as an independent, nonprofit operation of the Rocky Mountain Poison and Drug Center (RMPDC), a division of the Denver Health and Hospital Authority (DHHA).
 It contributes to the understanding of trends, aids in the development of effective interventions, and assists pharmaceutical companies in fulfillment of their regulatory obligations, such as risk evaluation and mitigation strategies (REMS).